-Federal Tax Credit: In August of 2022, the new revisions to the EV tax credit took away this incentive from the Kona EV.
+Federal Tax Credit: In 2022, the new revisions to the EV tax credit took away this incentive from the Kona EV.
 See full details here.
 State incentives may apply.

 Did You Know?
 The all-new Hyundai IONIQ 5 has stolen the show with more range, MUCH faster charging, and better looks.
 Although MSRP starts closer to $45,000, dealer markups make it hard to find one under $50,000.
 More on that below.

-Federal Tax Credit: In August of 2022, the new revisions to the EV tax credit took away this incentive from the Polestar 2.
+Federal Tax Credit: The new revisions to the EV tax credit took away this incentive from the Niro EV.
 See full details here.
 State incentives may apply.

-Federal Tax Credit: In August of 2022, the new revisions to the EV tax credit took away this incentive from the EV6.
+Federal Tax Credit: The new revisions to the EV tax credit took away this incentive from the EV6.
 See full details here.
 State incentives may apply.